TimiAndrei/E-learning-Application/README.md

 - **Model:** Contains all the classes that represent the entities of the application.
 - **Service:** Contains all the classes that provide services to the application.
 - **Dao:** Contains all the classes that interact with the database.
+- **Menu:** Contains all the classes that display the menu options to the user.
 - **Exception:** Contains all the custom exception classes.
 - **Test:** Contains all the test classes, especially for the DAO classes.
 - **Resources:** Contains all the resources, such as the database configuration file and the SQL script to create the database.